Updated September 20, 2022

 OUR SECURITY SAFEGUARD

-The safety and security of your online experience is of the utmost concern to us.
-We take measures to implement reasonable physical, electronic, and managerial procedures to safeguard and help prevent unauthorized access, maintain data security, and correctly use the information we collect online.
+The safety and security of your experience is of the utmost concern to us.
+We take measures to implement reasonable physical, electronic, and managerial procedures to safeguard and help prevent unauthorized access, maintain data security, and correctly use the information we collect.

 Credit Card Safety